Hamza-Sallam/products-api/README.md

 ```
 This is crucial to make a successful connection with the database in a container

+## Build the Docker Image using the Docker File
+To build the image choose any of the 3 Dockerfiles that suits you from the path ***src/main/docker*** and follow the instructions

 ## Running the application in dev mode (locally)